fethalen/fethalen/README.md

 </p>

 I am a PhD student working at the Department for Animal Evolution and Biodiversity at the University of Göttingen.
-In my research, I am working on generating a phylogeny for the animal family Nereididae (Annelida), which comprises over 700 described species.
+In my research, I will generate a phylogeny for the animal family Nereididae (Annelida), comprising over 700 described species.
 You can [read more about my research here](https://www.uni-goettingen.de/en/a+phylogenomic+analysis+of+nereididae+%28annelida%29/630219.html).

 These are the programming languages I work in most often: